oasys-mas/free-range-zoo/docs/README.md

 ## Scripts
 ### 1a.
 Generating Environment Documentation Files

+Here we show one direct way to build our documentation.
+For the following make sure you are in the `docs` directory before running these.
+Try below if `python -m unittest` in the `docs` directory fails to update the documentation.

 Generate the pages for each environment from environment docstrings you need to execute the following command.
 ```sh
 poetry run gen